Generalized Kullback-Leibler Divergence Loss: Method

 Comparing Eq.~\eqref{kl_n} and Eq.~\eqref{dkl_n}, Eq.~\eqref{kl_m} and Eq.~\eqref{dkl_m}, we conclude that DKL loss and KL loss have the same derivatives given the same inputs.
 Thus, KL loss is equivalent to DKL loss in terms of gradient optimization. \end{theorem}

-\minisection{Interpretation} With Theorem~\ref{thm:thm_dkl}, we know that KL loss is equivalent to DKL loss regarding gradient optimization, \textit{i.e., DKL loss produces the same gradients as KL loss given the same inputs.} Therefore, KL loss can be interpreted as a composition of a $\mathbf{w}$MSE loss and a Cross-Entropy loss.
+\minisection{Remark} With Theorem~\ref{thm:thm_dkl}, we know that KL loss is equivalent to DKL loss regarding gradient optimization, \textit{i.e., DKL loss produces the same gradients as KL loss given the same inputs.} Therefore, KL loss can be interpreted as a composition of a $\mathbf{w}$MSE loss and a Cross-Entropy loss.
 This is the first work to reveal the accurate quantitative relationships between KL, Cross-Entropy, and MSE losses.
-Upon examining this new formulation, we identify two potential issues with the KL loss.
+Upon examining this new formulation, we identify two potential issues of KL loss.

-\minisection{Asymmetirc Optimization} As shown in Eqs.~\eqref{eq_gradient_1} and~\eqref{eq_gradient_2}, gradient optimization is asymmetric for $\mathbf{o}_{m}$ and $\mathbf{o}_{n}$.
+\minisection{Asymmetirc Optimization Property} As shown in Eqs.~\eqref{eq_gradient_1} and~\eqref{eq_gradient_2}, gradient optimization is asymmetric for $\mathbf{o}_{m}$ and $\mathbf{o}_{n}$.
 The $\mathbf{w}$MSE and Cross-Entropy losses in Theorem~\ref{thm:thm_dkl} are complementary and collaboratively work together to make $\mathbf{o}_{m}$ and $\mathbf{o}_{n}$ similar.
 Nevertheless, the asymmetric optimization can cause the $\mathbf{w}$MSE component to be neglected or overlooked when $\mathbf{o}_{m}$ is detached from gradient backpropagation, which is the case for knowledge distillation, potentially leading to performance degradation.

-We take knowledge distillation as an example to show the necessity of the $\mathbf{w}$MSE component.
-As shown in Fig.~\ref{fig:score_entropy}, we empirically identify that the predicted scores often suffer from imbalanced distribution even on balanced training data like ImageNet, which is also observed in previous work~\cite{cui2024classes}.
-Taking the models as teachers in original knowledge distillation, the distribution of predicted scores from the student model is optimized to match that from teachers.
-Then, the classes with higher predicted scores require their entropy to decrease to a much smaller value than the classes with lower predicted scores, posing a challenge for training convergence in these classes.
-Fortunately, the $\mathbf{w}$MSE with proper $\varphi(x_{m}, x_{n})$ can effectively alleviate this issue as discussed in Sec.~\ref{sec: IKL}.
+We take knowledge distillation as an example to illustrate the necessity of the $\mathbf{w}$MSE component.
+As shown in Fig.~\ref{fig:score_entropy}, the model predicted scores are often imbalanced even when training it on balanced datasets such as ImageNet, a similar phenomenon also observed in previous work~\cite{cui2024classes}.
+In conventional knowledge distillation, the student is trained to match the teacher’s predicted score distribution.
+Consequently, classes with higher teacher prediction scores require the student outputs to attain much lower entropy than classes with lower teacher prediction scores, which can lead to more difficult optimization and slower convergence for those classes.
+Fortunately, the $\mathbf{w}$MSE term, together with a properly designed weighting function $\varphi(x_{m}, x_{n})$, can effectively alleviate this issue, as discussed in Sec.~\ref{sec: IKL}.